clarkarnold/clarkarnold.github.io/README.md

 # clarkarnold.github.io
-Just a website for fun.
-Thanks!
+A portfolio website on github pages.